shantsis/swap-it-sketch/README.md

 Happy swapping! :v:

-Credits to Matt Curtis for [MochaJSDelegate](https://github.com/matt-curtis/MochaJSDelegate), and Nick Zdravkovski for the concept.
+Credits to Matt Curtis for [MochaJSDelegate](https://github.com/matt-curtis/MochaJSDelegate), and Nick Zdravkovski for the idea.